-An implication of Proposition 8 is that a market-clearing policy does not prevent the emergence of unofficial markets away from the limit of negligible agents.
-When some agents bid more money than what they initially have on the official market by buying money on unofficial markets, they can force at least one agent to sell part of her money at a higher price level.
-This higher price level is the one that makes this latter agent indifferent between this unofficial trade and crowding herself out in the official market.
 The change in trading protocol flips the relationship between default and price-level determination.
 The salient implication of Proposition 8 is that shifting the official trading protocol from fixed price to fixed quantity completely flips the relationship between the defaultable nature of public liabilities and price-level determination in the negligible limit.
-Proposition 5 shows that the fixed-price trading protocol may fail to determine the price level in the presence of a non-defaultable security because financial repression opens up the possibility of trade at multiple prices in equilibrium.
+Proposition 6 shows that the fixed-price trading protocol may fail to determine the price level in the presence of a non-defaultable security because financial repression opens up the possibility of trade at multiple prices in equilibrium.
 Proposition 7 shows that by contrast, this fixed-price protocol determines the price level in the presence of a defaultable security in the negligible limit because only state consumption varies across equilibria with varying haircuts on public debt.
-The market-clearing trading protocol generates the exact opposite prediction.
-The price level is determined in the negligible limit if and only if the security is non-defaultable.
+The market-clearing trading protocol generates the exact opposite prediction in the negligible limit.
+The price level is determined in the negligible limit if and only if the security is non-defaultable (B = 0).
 In the presence of defaultable securities, it is the price level that absorbs all the fluctuations in the haircut on public debt across equilibria with varying default severity, whereas state consumption remains unaffected.